 - Especially in older adults who have had falls or near falls, it’s important to check BP both sitting and standing.
 (This is a common trick in geriatrics, which other doctors may or may not suggest.)

 - I usually recommend a family consider a change in medication if standing BP drops to less than 110 systolic (that’s the top number), or if the drop in systolic BP is more than 20 points.

 - Families should also know that medications for enlarged prostate, such as tamsulosin (brand name Flomax) — as well as some other medications — may have the side-effect of reducing standing BP.

 3. To check on the effect of a recent medication change.
-Since BP can be so important to how an older person feels, after a change in medication for BP or heart problems, I always encourage seniors and caregivers to check the BP at home for 3-7 days.
+Since BP can be so important to how an older person feels, after a change in medication for BP or heart problems, I always encourage older adults and their caregivers to check the BP at home for 3-7 days.
 This can help families be proactive in helping doctors find the right dosing.
-After all, figuring out the right dose is often a matter of trial-and-error, but there’s no need to wait until the three month follow-up visit to get help adjusting the dose.
+After all, figuring out the right dose is often a matter of trial and error, but there’s no need to wait until the three-month follow-up visit to get help adjusting the dose.

 - At the time of the medication change, be sure to ask the doctor to specify what BP would be too high and too low.
 You’ll want to know:

-- What goal sitting BP is the doctor or nurse aiming for?
+- What goal BP (in the sitting position) is the doctor or nurse aiming for?

 - What level of systolic BP — that’s the top number — should prompt a phone call? above 150?
 170?
 180?
 (Generally, the threshold for calling depends on the older person’s medical situation.)